SafePal Wallet Review (2026)

 Who is SafePal wallet best for?

-X1 is ideal for beginners and desktop users who want quick setup and USB convenience.
+X1 is ideal for beginners and plug-and-play users.

 S1 suits privacy-conscious users who want maximum offline security.